itsbek/CrowdSOL/README.md

 # CrowdSOL - Crowdfunding platform built on Solana blockchain

-This is not a production ready app and was built solely for educational purposes!
+This is not a production ready app and was not audited and in the stage of development which is being build solely for educational purposes!

 Idea behind the app is to create a fundraising platform which accepts SOLs(Solana's Crypto) in an easy, fast and secure fasion.